 Duncan Gay, Chairman

-Duncan was previously NSW Minister for Roads, Maritime and Freight and Leader of the Government in the New South Wales Legislative Council.
+Duncan was previously New South Wales Minister for Roads, Maritime and Freight, and Leader of the Government in the New South Wales Legislative Council.

-Duncan is a Director of the Bush Children’s Education Foundation of NSW, a Director of Sir Earle Page Trust, an Advisory Board Member of MU Group and Non-Executive Director of Asia Pacific RPAS Consortium (ARC).
+Duncan is a Director of Essential Energy, ARC Asia-Pacific RPAS Consortium, the Bush Children’s Education Foundation of NSW and the Sir Earle Page Memorial Trust, and an Executive Advisor of the MU Group.

 Julie Russell, Deputy Chair